LDelalandre/DelalandreProcB2022/README.md

 [Capsis](http://capsis.cirad.fr/capsis/help_en/forceeps) (contact them for any informations about the platform, how to install it on your machine, etc.).

 ##### > raw
 Contains raw ForCEEPS simulation outputs.
 These are not hosted on the present GitHub repository.
 Script to download them is to be found in `final/1.2.
-Import raw data.R`.
+Import raw data.R`, and will be available from [DRYAD] (https://datadryad.org/stash) soon.

 ##### > processed

 Processed data.
 Available from the present GitHub repository.
 NB: processed datasets are generated from: `final/2.
 Process data.R` only if raw data have been downloaded and de-zipped.
-Otherwise, you can start the analyses from processed data on.
+Otherwise, you can start the analyses starting from processed data.

 ### Analyses performed

-The present code generates scripts used to perform forest succession simulations with the ForCEEPS forest gap model, extracts biomass and productivity outputs and analyses them.
+The present scripts were used to perform forest succession simulations with the ForCEEPS forest gap model, extracts biomass and productivity outputs and analyses them.
 Simulations were performed along a broad environmental gradient, either in monocultures or in mixtures whereby species richness gradients enabled us to test the consequences of the presence or absence of functionally distinct species on ecosystem productivity.
 See the article for more details.